 One of the other biggest questions we get is how to actually find the flips and the buy and holds we are now working on.
 Right now, we have over eight properties under contract -which is a lot for us right now – but they all came from getting very aggressive in our marketing to find them in the first place.

 We scour absentee owners lists in MLS, hang bandit signs around town, talk to real estate wholesalers at REIA meeting and send out hundreds of mailers a week to distressed property owners in our area.

-If we just so happen to find a good house to flip from the local real estate broker, we do that too.
+If we just so happen to find a good home to flip from the local real estate broker, we do that too.
+Buying a great property in a good neighborhood from your friend can be a good strategy too.
 The thing is you need to get out and market yourself – go out and get the deals, don’t wait for them to come to you.